epiclabs-uc/etherdune/README.md

-# EtherFlow - Easy and extensible Arduino TCP/IP library
+# EtherDune - Easy and extensible Arduino TCP/IP library
 by Javier Peletier - jm@friendev.com

-Main page and documentation: http://friendev.com/etherflow/
+Main page and documentation: http://friendev.com/EtherDune/

-Etherflow is a new easy to use library for Arduino featuring:
+EtherDune is a new easy to use library for Arduino featuring:

 * Event-driven, non-blocking asynchronous API
 * Network services architecture: